turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 #### Ray tracing (legacy)
 Ray tracing can be used in multiple ways to render the scene.
 The `RayTraceScene()` function will render the scene with path tracing.
 The result will be written to a texture that is provided as parameter.
 The texture must have been created with `UNORDERED_ACCESS` bind flags, because it will be written in compute shaders.
 The scene BVH structure must have been already built to use this, it can be accomplished by calling `wi::renderer::UpdateRaytracingAccelerationStructures()`.
 The [RenderPath3D_Pathracing](#renderpath3d_pathtracing) uses this ray tracing functionality to render a path traced scene.

 Other than path tracing, the scene BVH can be rendered by using the `RayTraceSceneBVH` function.
 This will render the bounding box hierarchy to the screen as a heatmap.
-Blue colors mean that few boxes were hit per pixel, and with more bounding box hits the colors go to green, yellow, red, and finaly white.
-This is useful to determine how expensive a the scene is with regards to ray tracing performance.
+Blue colors mean that few boxes were hit per pixel, and with more bounding box hits the colors go to green, yellow, red, and finally white.
+This is useful to determine how expensive the scene is with regards to ray tracing performance.

 The lightmap baking is also using ray tracing on the GPU to precompute static lighting for objects in the scene.
 [Objects](#objectcomponent) that contain lightmap atlas texture coordinate set can start lightmap rendering by setting `ObjectComponent::SetLightmapRenderRequest(true)`.
 Every object that have this flag set will have their lightmaps updated by performing ray traced rendering by the [wi::renderer](#wi::renderer) internally.
 Lightmap texture coordinates can be generated by a separate tool, such as the Wicked Engine Editor application.
 Lightmaps will be rendered to a global lightmap atlas that can be used by all shaders to read static lighting data.
 The global lightmap atlas texture contains lightmaps from all objects inside the scene in a compact format for performance.
 Apart from that, each object contains its own lightmap in a full precision texture format that can be post-processed and saved to disc for later use.
 To denoise lightmaps, follow the same steps as the path tracer denoiser setup described in the [Denoiser](#denoiser) section.